PontiusPolite/cs61b/proj3/README.md

 2. `public int y` the y coordinate

 ## World
-This class contains all of the data needed to represent the game world.
-It is a 2D array of `WorldTile`s as well as the `Player`'s location. `World` is serializable into a save file.
+This class maintains the state of the game world.
+The tiles of the game world are structured in a 2D array of `WorldTile`s. `World` is serializable into a save file.

 ## WorldTile
 This class ties a `Position` to a `TETile`.
 All `Structure` implementations consist of an array of `WorldTile`s, thus we can examine tile location data within these `Structure`s.